Si5m/error.php/README.md

 ## Development

-The next thing that I'm working on is to make it so you don't have to ad the id= part.
+The next thing that I'm working on is to make it so you don't have to add the id= part.

 ## Copyright and License